mjiggidy/pybinlock/README.md

 >[!CAUTION]
 >Directly writing a `.lck` file in this way will allow you to overwrite any existing `.lck` file, which is almost certainly a bad idea.
 Take care to first
->check for an existing `.lck` file, or even better, use the context manager approach instead.
+>check for an existing `.lck` file, or even better, use [the context manager approach](#as-a-context-manager) instead.

 ## As A Context Manager

 The strongly recommended way to programatically lock an Avid bin using `pybinlock` is to use `BinLock.hold(lck_path)` as a context manager.
-This allows you to "hold" the lock on a bin while you do stuff to it, while including safety checks to ensure a lock does not already exist (i.e. the bin is locked by someone else), and automatically removing the lock on exit or on fatal error.
+This allows you to "hold" the lock on a bin while you do stuff to it.
+It includes safety checks to ensure a lock does not already exist (i.e. the bin is locked by someone else), and automatically removes the lock on exit or on fatal error.

+This approach should be used whenever possible (in favor of [directly writing](#writing) a `.lck`, which can be more risky).

 ```python
 import time